vamshi0129/Library-Management-System/README.md

 ---
 ## Setup

-- place all files in same file names java
+- place all files in same file named java
 - Compile all by  javac .*java
 - Run the UI  java LibraryGUI